Bojinka plot: Planning

-As soon as Yousef arrived in Manila, along with other "Arab Afghans" who were creating cells in Manila, he began work making bombs.
+As soon as Ramzi Yousef arrived in Manila, along with other "Arab Afghans" who were creating cells in Manila, he began work making bombs.
 Yousef had shown up in Singapore with Shah earlier in the autumn of 1994.
 The two got their Philippine visas in Singapore.

-He left Manila for several days, but was met by Islamist emissaries upon his return to Metro Manila.
-They asked him to attack United States President Bill Clinton, who was due to arrive in the Philippines on November 12, 1994, as part of a five-day tour of Asia.
-Although Yousef thought of several ways to kill the president, including placing nuclear bombs on Clinton's motorcade route, firing a Stinger missile at Air Force One or the presidential limousine, launching theater ballistic missiles at Manila, and killing him with phosgene, a chemical weapon, he decided against this, reasoning the plan to be too difficult.
-However, he incorporated his plan to kill the then-incumbent Pope John Paul II into the Bojinka plot.

-In 1994, Yousef and Khalid Sheik Mohammed started testing airport security.
+In 1994, Yousef and Khalid Sheikh Mohammed started testing airport security.
 Yousef booked a flight between Kai Tak International Airport in Hong Kong and Taiwan Taoyuan International Airport near Taipei.
 Mohammed booked a flight between Ninoy Aquino International Airport near Manila and Kimpo International Airport near Seoul.
 The two had already converted 14 bottles of contact lens solution into bottles containing nitroglycerin, which was readily available in the Philippines.
 Yousef had taped a metal rod to the arch of his foot, which would serve as a detonator.
 The two wore jewelry and clothing with metal to confuse airport security.
 To support their claim that they were meeting women, they packed condoms in their bags.

 On December 8, Yousef moved into the Doña Josefa Apartments (later known simply as the Josefa Apartments and eventually converted to a hotel in 2019 under the name "Mannra Hotel") in the Malate district under the alias "Najy Awaita Haddad," using a fake Moroccan identity.
 He booked Unit 603 in advance with a ₱80,000 deposit and an additional ₱40,000.
 Mohammed purported himself to be a Saudi or Qatari plywood exporter named "Abdul Majid."
 Upon settling in the unit, both men had already started planning Operation Bojinka.